 Employer Comments: “Joel excelled at completing tasks and projects.
 He was a dedicated learner that we enjoyed having work here.”

-The College of Engineering and Applied Science provides a diverse community with an accessible, quality education and produces a professionally oriented graduate who is interested in solving real-world problems.
+The College of Engineering, Design and Computing provides a diverse community with an accessible, quality education and produces a professionally oriented graduate who is interested in solving real-world problems.

-The College of Engineering equips all engineering graduates with the solid knowledge in applied sciences and mathematics needed to solve challenging problems in their respective engineering disciplines.
+The College of Engineering, Design and Computing equips all engineering graduates with the solid knowledge in applied sciences and mathematics needed to solve challenging problems in their respective engineering disciplines.

 David Baca: Senior/ Electrical Engineering/Power

 Area Engineer Intern

 As an Area Engineer Intern, I shadowed the work that my boss performed on a daily basis.
 We did office duties and paperwork, investigated power outages, and planned future projects with the design management teams of Xcel.

 The internship was a perfect fit for my courses of study!
 I experienced professional standards as a soon-to-be engineer in the power industry and got an understanding of Xcel internal systems.
 I was surprised to discover that Denver’s underground power system is so large.
 I was also unaware that so many people are a part of making things happen from the ground up (and the ground down under)!
 The best aspect of the internship was being a part of solving problems.

 Employer Comments: “David helped immensely in reducing the burden on the distribution area engineers by conducting weekly REMS investigations and answering outage complaints for various divisions within the Denver metro area.”

 Kevin Harris: Junior/Engineering: Electrical Engineering